 Once applicants pass the NYS Bar they must complete the Application for Admission to Practice as an Attorney and Counselor-at-Law in the State of NY form and submit to the Registrar's Office.

-The Law School Certificate Form must be obtained online from the New York State Bar Examiners website, located at http://www.nybarexam.org/Admission/AdmissionMultiDeptPacket.htm.
-Applicants must complete the first page and sign.
-On the second page, indicate the department applying for admission.
+The Form Law School Certificate must be obtained online from the New York State Bar Examiners website, located at http://www.nybarexam.org/Admission/AdmissionMultiDeptPacket.htm.
+Applicants must complete the first page, date and sign.
+On the second page, indicate the department to which you are applying for admission.

-The Registrar Office will process the Character and Fitness form and mail directly to the designated department.
+The Registrar's Office will process the Form Law School Certificate and send it directly to the designated department.

 Law School RegistrarFordham University School of Law